You are self-publishing, so why do you need an editor?

-No matter how good a writer you are, you can’t catch everything, and you can’t be objective; you need to work with an editor.
+No matter how good a writer you are, you can’t catch everything, and you can’t be objective; you need someone to work with you.

 Writing is a very personal act, and authors can view their books as extensions of themselves.

 When your novel or work is that intimate, it can be hard to be objective.